VHA-Xavier-Thomas/Pilot_Template_test/README.md

 See the [open issues](https://github.com/VA-CCPI/Pilot_Template/.github/issues) for a full list of proposed features (and known issues).

+## Code Description
+**Note:** GitHub.com repositories should **NOT** contain sensitive information of any kind
+### Deployment

+#### Branching strategy

+**UPDATE THIS FOR YOUR PROJECT AND BUILD STRATEGY**

+Certain branches are special, and would ordinarily be deployed to various test environments:

+- master: our default branch, for production-ready code.
+Master is always deployable.
+In our case, however, deployment does not happen automatically.
+- pre-prod: code destined for the pre-production test server.
+This code might be deployed by hand or automatically, depending on the project and availability of a CI/CD solution.
+- test: code that would probably autotmatically be pushed to a test or staging server.
+Again, in our case we don't do this -- but test deployment tasks like this are ideally automated with a CI/CD solution like Jenkins.

+New code should be produced on a feature branch [following GitHub flow](https://guides.github.com/introduction/flow/).
+Most often, you'll want to branch from **master**, since that's the latest in production.
+File a pull request to merge into **test**, which can be deployed to our testing environment.

+### Testing

+### Installing
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->